-The GREAT Academy requires the student to accumulate a minimum of 28 credits that include all state required courses in addition to TGA required courses to earn a diploma.
+The GREAT Academy requires the student to accumulate 25 credits that include all state required courses in addition to TGA required courses to earn a diploma.
 Each student's individual "Next Step Plan" is developed with the student and TGA staff each year.
 The required courses are listed below.